Skip to main content

 Adversarial input generation for classifiers

-For classification and detection models, we generate adversarial examples using black-box techniques.
-We measure model robustness and identify input regions where adversarial examples are most effective — surfaces to harden via adversarial training or confidence thresholds.
+For classification and detection models, we generate adversarial examples using black-box techniques — no model internals required.
+We measure robustness across input regions and identify where adversarial examples are most effective, giving you specific surfaces to harden via adversarial training, confidence thresholding, or input preprocessing.

 OWASP LLM Top 10 coverage